imranahmad88pr147/imranahmad88pr147/README.md

 - 🌱 I’m currently learning Database Management Systems.
 - 📫 How to reach me: imranahmad88pr147@gmail.com
-- ⚡ Fun fact: I used to do problem solving in my mind mostly in my leisure hours (like while watching moving, driving car) along with my coding hours.
+- ⚡ Fun fact: I used to do problem solving in my mind mostly in my leisure hours (like while watching movies, driving car) along with my coding hours.